 Daniel has been, and continues to be, involved in some of the largest and highest profile cases in the London disputes market.
 In recent years he has acted in several cases which have featured in The Lawyer’s “Top 20 Cases of the Year”.
 He has also advised in internal investigations and civil fraud cases.
 As a solicitor-advocate, Daniel has rights of audience in the Higher Courts of England and Wales.

 Daniel is ranked in the Chambers UK 2023 Guide for Commercial and Corporate Litigation, with clients recognising him for being “an exceptionally skilled lawyer with an eye for detail and a strategic focus”.
 Another source notes that “Daniel has a brilliant legal brain coupled with common sense and pragmatism that gets the job done.”
 The Legal 500 UK 2023 Guide describes Daniel as “an outstanding litigator”, “a consummate professional and lawyer”, who is “methodical, engaged, imaginative and bright” and whose “integrity is first class”.
 He is ranked in the Commercial Litigation (Premium) and International Arbitration categories.

 Daniel trained and qualified at a major international law firm, where he undertook secondments to the firm’s Hong Kong office and one of the world’s largest financial institutions.
 He joined Signature in August 2013 from another leading City of London law firm.

 Daniel has published articles and delivered talks on a number of topical issues, and regularly comments in the trade and legal press.
-This has included appearing on the BBC World Service’s “Business Daily” programme discussing the recent LIBOR and foreign currency exchange rate rigging scandals.
-He is a member of the Commercial Litigation Association, the International Bar Association and the London Solicitor Litigation Association.
+He also sits on the Litigation Committee of the City of London Law Society.